 “In a world that needs laughter more than ever, to direct humor towards oneself and one’s own situation is something that requires acute self-awareness and even a level of courage.
 [Yuika's new single] “Petty” juxtaposes apologetic remorse with blunt defiance, as one would when questioning one’s actions.”

 The intellectual catchiness of Yuika's music will immediately draw the listener into her world.
 Yuika Abe (known professionally as YUIKA) is an acclaimed Japanese-American songwriter, singer, producer and keyboardist based in NY.
-Abe has carefully cultivated her sound and style over the last ten years, performing at venues across the globe and learning from/working with some of the top professionals in the industry as her mentors and collaborators, including Jordan Mclean (System Dialling Records), and Darren Soloman to name a few.
+Abe has carefully cultivated her sound and style over the last ten years, performing at venues across the globe and learning from/working with some of the top professionals in the industry.

 Her music plays with a blend of many genres such as pop, jazz, funk, experimental electronics and indie, drawing influences from artists ranging from Fiona Apple to James Blake.